MarekDomas/Pong/readme.md

 <h1>Currently being remade into topdown shooter!</h1>
 <b>Basic pong game in Raylib</b>

-> this is my first contact with C so I would never write C code like this
+> this is my first contact with C and it shows on the code

 ![welcome screen](images/welcome_screen.png)
 ![gameplay](images/game_screen.png)